CV / Resume

 An overview of my skillset for prospective clients

-I'm a web-developer, programmer and author, specialising in advanced JavaScript programming, and accessible site and application development.
-With more than twelve years' professional experience in the field, my particular interest is in building highly accessible user-interfaces, using standards-based web technologies.
+I'm a web developer, programmer and author, specialising in front-end site development, with a particular emphasis on accessibility, and especially accessible JavaScript.
+With more than years' professional experience in the field, my particular interest is in building highly accessible user-interfaces, using standards-based web technologies.

 I am highly skilled and experienced at front-end development using HTML, CSS and JavaScript, and regarded by my peers as an expert in these areas.
 I also have a great deal of experience with back-end development using PHP and MySQL, and with intermediary technologies such as XML and JSON